MerrionComputing/EventsSourcing-on-Azure-Functions/README.md

 }
 ```

-To get the values out of an event stream you would use a *Projection* attribute and class thus:-
+To get the values out of an event stream you use a *Projection* attribute and class thus:-

 ```csharp
    [FunctionName("GetBalance")]